 Preston Park is Brighton and Hove’s first and largest public park.
-With 63 acres of parkland, this well-loved open space plays a huge role in the life of the city, offering a variety of sports and activities and hosting many major outdoor events.
+With 63 acres of parkland, this well-loved open space plays a huge role in the life of the city, offering a variety of sports and activities and hosting many major outdoor events, including Pride.

-The park is also home to beautiful bedding schemes, a gloriously-restored walled garden and many fine trees, two of which are Champion Elms.
-It also boasts several interesting and unique buildings including the Rotunda, Clock Tower and Tile House.
+The park is also home to wildflower gardens, a gloriously-restored walled garden and fine trees, including many rare elms.
+It also boasts several interesting and unique buildings, including the Rotunda, Clock Tower and Tile House.

-A regular winner of the Green Flag Award, given to quality parks and open spaces, Preston Park remains green throughout the summer because of an underground water source known as the Wellesbourne.
+A regular winner of the Green Flag, awarded annually to quality parks and open spaces, Preston Park remains green throughout the summer because of an underground water source known as the Wellesbourne.

-Popular with families, the park has a large children’s playground complete with sandpit and facilities for a wide range of sports including bowling greens, eight tennis courts, football and cricket pitches, a basketball court and cycling.
+Popular with families, the park has a large children’s playground complete with sandpit and facilities for a wide range of sports including a petanque court, eight tennis courts, football and cricket pitches, basketball courts and an historical cycling velodrome.

 The council also organises regular health walks, a perfect way to keep fit and explore this wonderful park.
 For more information contact firstname.lastname@example.org.